iTwin/itwinjs-core/docs/learning/ECSqlReference/ECSqlKeywords.md

 | **[_keyword_]**   | A keyword enclosed in square brackets is an identifier.
 This is not standard SQL.
 This quoting mechanism is used by MS Access and SQL Server and is included in SQLite for compatibility. |
 | **\`_keyword_\`** | A keyword enclosed in grave accents (ASCII code 96) is an identifier.
 This is not standard SQL.
 This quoting mechanism is used by MySQL and is included in SQLite for compatibility.      |

-> As best practice it good idea to escape at least escape all user defined identifiers like alias and properties name even when they are not currently keywords.
-They may become keyword in future as ECSQL evolve and may break your query.
+> As best practice it's a good idea to escape at least all user defined identifiers like alias and properties name even when they are not currently keywords.
+They may become keywords in the future as ECSQL evolves and may break your query.